Small Business Profiles

-The target population consists of small businesses that are defined as those having annual revenue between $30,000 and $5 million.
-The information is presented by industry using the North American Industrial Classification System (NAICS) to the six-digit level.
+The target population consists of small businesses which are defined as those having annual revenue between $30,000 and $5,000,000.
+The information is presented by industry using the North American Industrial Classification System (NAICS) to the 6 digit level.

 Data are extracted from administrative files.

-Once the data are collected and captured by CRA, they are sent to Statistics Canada.
-There, a team of subject matter specialists in tax data processing run edit programs, which identify errors, inconsistencies and extreme values.
+Once sampling is complete, the sample selection specifications are sent to CCRA.
+Captured data are run through edit programs, which identify errors, inconsistencies and extreme values.
 Data that fail to meet predetermined criteria are referred to analysts for appropriate action.
-At this stage of corporate processing, all industries are handled similarly.
-A second set of edits is also applied to the data after capture to eliminate basic inconsistencies, such as subtotals not adding to totals.
+At this stage of processing, all industries are handled in similar fashion.
+A second set of edits are also applied to the data after capture to ensure that basic inconsistencies, such as sub-totals not adding to totals, do not appear.

 An historical trend analysis was carried out at aggregated industry and geographic levels to identify potential issues in the data.
 Due to definition and methodological changes over time, only extreme values or trends were verified in detail.
 Internal consistency checks were applied to derived totals and ratios.